Quantum Brownian motion induced by an inhomogeneous tridimensional space and a $S^1\times R^3$ topological space-time: Velocity despersions

 and

 while for the parallel direction we have

 and

 where the coefficients $\delta^{\text{(J)}}$ and $\delta^{\text{(M)}}$ have already been previously defined below Eq. \eqref{eq27}.
 From Eqs. \eqref{eq28}, \eqref{eq29}, \eqref{eq30} and \eqref{eq31}, we see that all the expressions have a term of order $4/3\tau_{a}^{2}$, which is negligible for large time values so that the remainder terms are the dominant ones.
 In particular, the position dependent term depends on the boundary condition used and also preserves the divergencies on the planes located at $x_{a}=(0,1)$.
-The velocity dispersions in Eqs. \eqref{eq22} and \eqref{eq23} becoming time independent at much later times is analogous to what happens in the classical Brownian motion for a point particle immersed in a fluid at finite temperature, which also becomes time independent in this regime.

 We can show that the expressions for the late time regime obtained above, for Dirichlet boundary condition, when $x_{a}\ll 1$, is consistent with the result presented in Ref. \cite{camargo2018vacuum} where the authors considered a single plane.
 Thereby, expanding Eqs. \eqref{eq28} and \eqref{eq30} for $x_{a}\ll 1$ we found